joaopalmeiro/reading-notes/machine-learning/README.md

   - Middle ground: "Pick batch of $B$ data points".
 - Regularization:
   - "Technique that constrains our optimization problem to discourage complex models".
+  - Dropout:
-  - Dropout: "During training, randomly set some activations to 0".
+    - "During training, randomly set some activations to 0".
+    - "Forces network to not rely on any 1 node".

 ---